 Other KPIs:

-At ClimateSeed, we offer both removal and avoidance projects in our portfolio.
+At ClimateSeed, we offer both carbon removal and avoidance projects in our portfolio.
 We have dedicated experts that ensure projects are of the highest quality, and have passed our robust three-level verification process.
 Our unique approach maximizes your positive environmental and social impacts, and offers risk mitigation backed by top-tier financial expertise.

 Contact us for more information.